Redefine the bottom line

 - Kickstart your credentials.
 The Sustainability and Financial Management (SFM) program is a direct route to a Chartered Professional Accountant (CPA) or Chartered Financial Analyst (CFA) designation.

 - Grow your own green business.
 Have an idea for an environmental business or social enterprise?
 Take a course in green entrepreneurship.
-Or drop by Velocity Start @ Environment to work on your business plan with one-on-one coaching from experienced advisors.
+Or drop by Entrepreneurship at Environment (E @ E) to work on your business plan with one-on-one coaching from experienced advisors.

 - Offered as a co-op program only